Claudio Bieler: Racing Club

-On January 6, 2010 Racing Club de Avellaneda signed the striker to a three-and-a half year contract with 50% of the Bieler sporting rights.
+On January 6, 2010 Racing Club de Avellaneda signed the striker to a three-and-a-half-year contract with 50% of the Bieler sporting rights.

 Sporting Kansas City

 Bieler signed with Sporting Kansas City of Major League Soccer as a designated player on December 18, 2012.
 Sporting paid an undisclosed transfer fee to LDU Quito to obtain Bieler.

 Bieler was released by Kansas City on January 20, 2015.

 Belgrano

 On 6 January 2016 Bieler signed with CA Belgrano.

+Last years

+In the first half of 2024, Bieler played for Agropecuario.
+In October of the same year, he joined Huracán de Vera in the Torneo Regional Federal Amateur.

 International career

 Due to his performance playing for LDU Quito, elements of the Ecuadorian press have suggested that Bieler should play for the Ecuador national team.
 When asked to comment on the remarks, he has publicly stated that he would change nationalities to play for Ecuador.
 On February 4, 2010, he was called up by Argentine manager Diego Maradona, but ended up not playing because of a suspected injury.
 In May 2010, Bieler returned to Ecuador to undergo the naturalization process.
 However, he is not eligible to play for the Ecuador national team.